-- 1. Duration of Performance : Organizer's music 1 minute. - 2.
-Tempo: 33 35 bars per minute (132 140 beats per minute) - 3.
+- 1. Duration of Performance: Organizer's music 1 minute. - 2.
+Tempo: 34 35 bars per minute (136 140 beats per minute) - 3.
 Procedure of Competition: In each round the dancers perform three (3) times.
-Each group of competitors begins and ends with a one-minute performance dancing together in each round.
-Number of dancers on the floor in subsequent rounds during second minute of performance is specified in the Section General Rules & Regulations for Competitions.

-Both opening and final minutes are to give the Judges an opportunity to compare dancers.

-To avoid any risk of injuries Judges shall walk around the competition floor in the opening and final presentations.

-- 4. Characteristics and Movement: Disco Dance movements must dominate all performances.
+Each group of competitors be- gins and ends with a one-minute performance dancing together in each round.
+Number of dancers on the floor in subsequent rounds during second minute of performance is specified in the Section 3 General Rules & Regulations for Competitions. - Both opening and final minutes are to give the Judges an opportunity to compare dancers. - To avoid any risk of injuries Judges shall walk around the competition floor in the opening and final presentations. - 4.
+Characteristics and Movement: Disco Dance movements must dominate all performances.
 The dance is free, and all styles of disco dancing are permitted. - 5.
 Acrobatic Movements are defined under General Provisions of Street Dance Disciplines and are not permitted. - 6.
 Lifts are defined under General Provisions of Street Dance Disciplines and are not permitted. - 7.
-Stage Props are defined under General Provisions of Street Dance Disciplines and are not permitted. - 8.
-Allowable Figures and Movements: Slides, leaps, jumps, kicks, spins and pirouettes.
+Stage Props are defined under General Provisions of Street Dance Disciplines and are not permitted.

+- 8. Allowable Figures and Movements: Slides, leaps, jumps, kicks, spins and pirouettes.
 Floor figures such as splits, back and bump spins are allowed but should be kept to a minimum.
 Long running jumps moving across the floor must not exceed four steps at a time. - 9.
 Musicality, (rhythm, breaks), dance variety and originality will be highly evaluated. - 10.
-Clothing is of one's own choice but must fit properly and always be in good taste and following Code of Ethics. - 11.
+Clothing is of one's own choice but must fit properly and always be in good taste and following Code of Ethics. - Dancers are not allowed to change their costume during a performance or during competition, unless it is ordered because of an infraction of the Costume Rules. - 11.
 Special Note for Duos: Both performers should dance together, not only for themselves or one by one.
 Their performance should include synchronized steps such as Follow the Leader, shadow and mirror designs, as well as pattern work and dancing as one.
 A mixture of all possibilities is important.